stephanmg/calorimetry/_sources/intro.rst.txt

    :alt: Load example data set
    :scale: 50%

-   Figure 1: Load example data set
+   Figure 1: Load example datasets and activation of the user guide

-Loading own data sets
+Loading own datasets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Note that providing metadata is optional.
-Metadata can be added through the upload of a standardized and hierarchical
+Provision of metadata is optional.
+However, metadata can be added through the upload of a standardized and hierarchical
 Excel Metadata Sheet (Seep et al., 2024, Scientific Data).
-Since the amount of metadata encoded in raw data file headers (short and non-standardized section
+Since the amount of metadata encoded in raw data file headers
-in the beginning of each data file exported from e.g. TSE Systems) is limited, some of CALOR's functionality might not
+(short and non-standardized section in the beginning of each data file exported from e.g. TSE Systems, etc.) is limited,
+and usually error-prone, as metadata fields have to be specified by users of the indirect calorimetry system individually,
+we recommend to provide a Metadata Sheet.
+Also under certain circumstances, not all of CALOR's functionality might be
-be available for users providing only raw data sets.
+available for users providing only raw datasets.
 See :ref:`generate_metadata_sheet` below on how to generate
-standardized metadata for your data set(s).
+standardized metadata for your data set(s) with either fixed format Excel template or the Metadata converter Shiny application.

-To load your own data set, left-click on the large plus symbol.
+To load your own dataset, left-click on the large plus symbol.

 .. _load_own_data_set: